 BIG-IP redundant systems have special settings that you need to configure, such as VLAN fail-safe settings.
-One convenient aspect of configuring a redundant system is that once you have configured one of the BIG-IP units, you can simply copy the configuration to the other BIG-IP in the system by using the configuration synchronization feature.
+One convenient aspect of configuring a redundant system is that once you have configured one of the BIG-IP units, you can simply copy the configuration to the other BIG-IP in the system using the configuration synchronization feature.

 There are two basic aspects about working with redundant systems:

 In addition to the simple redundant features available on the BIG-IP, several advanced redundant features are available.
 Advanced redundant system features provide additional assurance that your content is available if a BIG-IP experiences a problem.
 These advanced redundant system options include:

 The attributes you can configure for a redundant systems are shown in Table 5.1.

 This feature allows you to configure one BIG-IP and then synchronize the configuration with the other BIG-IP.

 Fail-safe for VLANs provides the ability to cause a BIG-IP to fail over if a VLAN is no longer generating traffic.

 Mirroring connections and persistence information